byteduck/duckos-doom/README.md

+# duckos-doom

+A port of [doomgeneric](https://github.com/ozkl/doomgeneric) for [duckOS](https://github.com/byteduck/duckOS/).
+Requires a wad file to play.

 # doomgeneric
 The purpose of doomgeneric is to make porting Doom easier.
 Of course Doom is already portable but with doomgeneric it is possible with just a few functions.